Microbial toxin: Shiga

 Shiga toxins (Stxs), responsible for foodborne illnesses, are a classification of toxins produced by Shiga toxin-producing Escherichia coli (STEC) and Shigella dysenteriae serotype 1.
 Stx was first identified in S. dysenteriae and was later found to be produced by certain strains of E. coli.
 Stxs act through inhibiting protein synthesis of infected cells and can be divided into two antigenically different groups: Stx/Stx1 and Stx2.
-Stx1 is immunologically equivalent to Stx; however, it received a separate name to distinguish that it's produced by STEC not S. dysenteriae.
+Stx1 is immunologically equivalent to Stx; however, it received a separate name to indicate that it is produced by STEC and not S. dysenteriae.
 Stx2 is produced only by STEC and is antigenically different from Stx/Stx1.
 The term shiga-like toxins was previously used to further distinguish the shiga toxins produced by E. coli, but nowadays, they are collectively referred to as shiga toxins.
 Within the STEC strains, a subgroup classified as enterohemorrhagic E. coli (EHEC) represent a class of pathogens with more severe virulence factors in addition to the ability to produce Stxs.
 EHEC infections result in more severe diseases of hemorrhagic colitis and hemolytic uremic syndrome.
 There are around 200 strains of STEC, and the wide range of diversity and virulence between them can be partly attributed to phage-mediated horizontal transfer of genetic material.